 Proper implementation and execution of sales strategies comes from business leaders, management, and the sales team.
 One effective approach to get compliance within your organization is to help all stakeholders see how the sales strategies you propose will better meet their needs.

 C-level execs need to see a better bottom line, and they will get on board if they are convinced that proposed sales strategies can generate more revenue.
-Sales reps need to close more sales, and they will more readily accept and execute sales strategies that they feel are designed to help them meet and exceed sales quotas and goals.
+Sales reps need to close more sales, and they will more readily accept and execute sales strategies that they feel are designed to help them get lead after lead, and meet and exceed sales quotas and goals.

 The effective execution of sales strategies requires constant monitoring and analysis.
 It is imperative to determine what is working and what is not.
-Tracking the customer journey through the sales funnel and identifying where they become disengaged will help to identify where customer needs are not being met, and allow your organization to make fixes to ensure sales strategy success.
+Finding a sales strategy example from another company in your same industry may help.
+Tracking the customer journey through the sales funnel and identifying where they become disengaged will enable you to identify where customer needs are not being met, and allow your organization to make fixes to ensure sales strategy success.